randName/sutd-timetable/README.md

 Pull requests welcome!

-Running [on Heroku](http://timetable.sutd.design/).
+Running [on Heroku](http://sutd-timetable.herokuapp.com/).
 Database will be reset every term.

 ## Todo
 - Add instructions for subscribing to .ics on various platforms
-- Automatically select sections from the uploaded file
 - Timetable correction tracker

 ## FAQ